Archive Of US Poker News From 2011 and 2012, 2013, 2014... now with 2015:

 6th November: 5Dimes might not be the first place you would think of when it comes to poker, though they made the news today.
 This site has left the Equity Network, and formed their own poker room - the Grand Network.
 I have not yet played there to report any details, however the creation of a brand new poker network feels more news-worthy than a CA tribe offering real money bingo games!

 20th October 2014: Updates the pie chart above with the relative size of the networks.
 B**** are smaller (this is just an estimate according to PokerScout), with Merge (Carbon) holding on to 2nd place.
-The big change from last time is the gains for the Chico Network (BetOnline) at the expense of the Winning Poker Network (ACR Poker).
+The big change from last time is the gains for the Chico Network (BetOnline) at the expense of the *** Deleted on request of the America's Cardroom affiliate team! ****.
 Equity is now challenging for that 4th spot.
 The biggest NJ site (Party Borgata) has 130 player averages for comparison.

 23rd September 2014: The resignation of Roderick Wright, the pro poker Californian Senator has added another setback to poker legislation in CA. With Ultimate Poker pulling out of NJ (their 'reason' was the Taj Mahal closing, but lets not kid ourselves, they had no players anyway) and the glitches in Party / Borgata's tournament series, there really need to be questions asked on the State model of online poker.
 It is now an odds-on shot that we end 2014 with only the 3 initial States limping along in terms of player numbers, with PokerStars New Jersey the only major plus for the rest of this year.

-25th August 2014: America's Cardroom has announced that they will be hosting an online tournament with a $1,000,000 guaranteed prize pool.
+25th August 2014: *** Deleted on request of the America's Cardroom affiliate team! ****.
 This runs in time to give someone the guaranteed $200,000 first prize in time for the xmas / holiday season.
 The date for your diaries is the 14th December - though you'll find satellites are running right now.

 11th August 2014: COPs, the regular tournament event held by Carbon Poker, is set to return.
 The dates for your diary are the 16th through 28th September, there are $2,000,000 in total guarantees - including a $250,000 Main Event.
 This event keeps on getting bigger and better.